 Radhika was born in New Delhi in 1982 and grew up in India.
 She came to the United States for undergraduate studies at the College of Saint Benedict in 1999.
 Smart as a whip and focused on her family, she graduated college with a double major in Economics and Computer Science with the intent of supporting her sisters’ education.
-She later moved to the Bay Area with her college sweetheart and husband, Seth, and quickly built communities at work and in school.
 She would have thrived in any field, but at 28 she decided that her job in technology was not fulfilling and decided to become a doctor.

-To pursue medicine, she had to start from scratch in a post-bachelor’s pre-med program, taking organic chemistry and biochemistry classes to build up sufficient credits to apply to medical school.
+To pursue medicine, she had to start from scratch in a post-bachelor’s pre-med program, taking lab science courses to prepare for medical school.
 Radhika eventually returned home to Minnesota for medical school at the University of Minnesota.
-She chose medicine because she wanted to help people.
+She chose medicine because she wanted to help individual people and improve the equity of health in resource-denied communities and with immigrant and refugee families who struggle to access our health care systems.
 Her determination and perseverance saw her through the intense next decade to become a doctor, always being her best self to her family and friends.
 As a doctor in Plymouth, she specialized in maternal and family health.

-Her passing was sudden and comes as a shock to her friends and family whose grief is profound.
-Radhika leaves behind a loving and devoted husband and 2 beautiful children: a daughter who is 8 and a son who is 11 weeks old.
-She struggled with postpartum depression.
+Her passing was sudden and was a shock to her friends and family whose grief remains profound.
+Radhika leaves behind a loving and devoted husband and 2 beautiful children: a daughter who is 9 and a son who is now 8 months old (as of December 2021).
 With her passing, the family will face financial hardship.
-There will be expenses for memorial services, counseling, and other costs related to her death, and also an abrupt transition to a single-income household.
-Any funds not used for family needs will be directed to the children’s 529 plans.
-Let us lend a hand to her family so they can focus on what matters: mourning her loss, remembering all of the wonderful times they shared and starting the difficult journey forward.
+There have been expenses for memorial services, counseling support, and other costs related to her death, and also an abrupt transition to a single-income household.
+Any funds not used for immediate family needs will be directed to the children’s college savings.
+Let us lend a hand to Radhika's family so they can focus on what matters: mourning her loss, remembering all of the wonderful times they shared, and starting the difficult journey forward.

 This fundraiser has been approved by Radhika’s family.
 We are deeply grateful for any contribution you can make.

 Radhika and her family have also been very deeply involved in the following organizations which shaped and influenced their life here in Minnesota.
-If you are so inclined you can consider a donation in her honor, to support one of these causes and organizations (links to all sites are forthcoming).
+If you are so inclined you can consider a donation in her honor instead of a contribution to this GoFundMe collection, to support one of these causes and organizations that mean so much to the Snyder family and others.

-A) Camp Masala <https://www.campmasala.org> - This South Asian culture and history camp for families has been an annual summer tradition for the Snyder family, and we would love to see the camp flourish well into the future
+A) Camp Masala <Camp Masala web site > - This South Asian culture and history camp for families has been an annual summer tradition for the Snyder family, and we would love to see the camp flourish well into the future.

-B) Student Scholarship at Saint Benedict <https://www.csbsju.edu/csb-alumnae/give-saint-bens> - Radhika was passionate about her education at CSB/SJU and was discussing future sponsorship of student scholarships at St. Ben's.
+B) Student Scholarship at Saint Benedict <CSB Alumnae and Giving web site > - Radhika was passionate about her education at CSB/SJU and was discussing future sponsorship of student scholarships at St. Ben's.

 From the link above click "Give Online Today" > Select the second circle for "other designation" > Scroll to the bottom of the pop-up and select "other - please specify designation" > click "continue" button > in the "Please specify what fund" box type "In Memory of Radhika Lal Snyder"

-D) Radhika Lal Snyder Postpartum Doula Sponsorship Program <https://ppsupportmn.org/doula-scholarship-program/> - The Pregnancy and Post Partum Support Minnesota group has set up a sponsorship program in Radhika's honor to support the emotional health needs of Minnesota families during the perinatal period.
+C) Radhika Lal Snyder Postpartum Doula Sponsorship Program <Dr Lal Snyder Postpartum Doula Scholarhip > - The Pregnancy and Post Partum Support Minnesota group has set up a sponsorship program in Radhika's honor to support the emotional health needs of Minnesota families during the perinatal period.
 Their program provides up to 64 hours of in-home doula support for free to prevent future families from having to face the pain of loss that can result from untreated PMADs (Perinatal Mood and Anxiety Disorders).